typoman/vimconfig/README.md

 - `<space>a` match all the words under cursor
 - `y` yank selection (copy)
 - `yy` yank the line
+- `Y` yank from the cursor until end of the line
 - `ysiw<t>` adds a \<t\> around the current word, \<t\> could be anything
 - `ds'` cut the character ' surrounding the word under the cursor
 - `ci'` change the text inside the quotes